ischrauwen-lab/Biorepository/RNAseq_Analysis/Differential_Splicing/rMats2sashimiPlot/README.md

 # rMats2sashimiPlot

-This script uses the software rMats2sashimiPlot on this Github repository [here](https://github.com/Xinglab/rmats2sashimiplot).
+This script uses the software [rMats2sashimiPlot](https://github.com/Xinglab/rmats2sashimiplot).
 It uses it via the [McFonsecaLab/rMats docker](https://hub.docker.com/r/mcfonsecalab/rmats) which was pulled via singularity.

 ## Scaffold Protocol For rMats2sashimiPlot: